MSO-student-chapter/MSO-student-chapter.github.io/README.md

 to an audience that can evoke
-that same change, on a smaller scale and for places that badly needs it, our school campuses.
+that same change, on a smaller scale and for places that badly need it, our school campuses.